 Here is what you need to know about this paid general holiday.

-You need to give your employees the statutory holiday of the first (1st) Monday of September for Labour day.
+You need to give your employees the statutory holiday of the 2nd Monday of October for Thanksgiving.

 You need to satisfy all the following conditions to receive a statutory general holiday:

 - Worked on the last working day preceding the holiday.

 - On the first working day following the holiday.

 You were absent on one of these days?

 You may still receive a statutory general day if:

 - You received authorization from your employer or you have a valid reason for being absent.

 Working days vary according to the employee’s duties (working hours) rather than the undertaking.